pnp/blog/content/post/office-add-ins-community-call-december-8-2021.md

 It would be useful to know when signatures might be different from senders.**

-This is on our backlog, but we don\'t yet have an ETA for when this will be available.
+This is on our backlog, but we don't yet have an ETA for when this will be available.
 **Which email signature system did you use in the demo?**